We reported 455 general computer controls issues to the 54 agencies audited in 2013.

 Inadequate protection of IT systems against various physical and environmental threats increases the potential risk of unauthorised access to systems and information and system failure.

 The majority of our findings require prompt action

 Figure 8 provides a summary of the distribution of significance of our findings.
 It shows that the majority of our findings at agencies are rated as moderate.
-This means that the finding is of sufficient concern to warrant action being taken by the entity as soon as possible.
-However, it should be noted that combinations of issues can leave agencies with more serious exposure to risk.
+This means that the finding is of sufficient concern to warrant action being taken by the agency as soon as possible.
+However it should be noted that combinations of issues can leave agencies with serious exposure to risk.

 Management of IT operations

 Agencies should ensure that they have appropriate policies and procedures in place for key areas such as IT risk management, information security, business continuity and change control.
 IT Strategic plans and objectives support the business strategies and objectives.
 We recommend the use of standards and frameworks as references to assist agencies with implementing good practices.

 Agencies need to ensure that IT risks are identified, assessed and treated within appropriate timeframes and that these practices become a core part of business activities.